 it's easy to become unbalanced.
 I feel my family often pressures me to be present for a lot of engagements or events.
 I think it's difficult for them to truly understand my lifestyle because they have not personally experienced it.
-I have let them know that there are times when I have to make important decisions for myself and sometimes say no to others to keep myself afloat.

-ment and reassured me that I am able to overcome any and all obstacles.
+I have let them know that there are times when I have to make important decisions for myself and sometimes say no to others to keep myself afloat. but they gave me words of encouragement and reassured me that I am able to overcome any and all obstacles.
 I have found myself having hard conversations with my family about my success because I never want them to think that I am better than them.
 My only objective is for my accomplishments to inspire and encourage them to work hard for their dreams.